 If the voucher issued to the family by the initial PHA has expired, the receiving PHA must contact the initial PHA to determine if it will extend the voucher [24 CFR 982.355(c)(13)].
+An informal hearing is not required when a voucher has expired without the family leasing a unit.

-If for any reason the receiving PHA refuses to process or provide assistance to a family under the portability procedures, the family must be given the opportunity for an informal review or hearing [Notice PIH 2012-42].
-(For more on this topic, see later under "Denial or Termination of Assistance.")
+If for any reason the receiving PHA refuses to process or provide assistance to a family under the portability procedures, the family must be given the opportunity for an informal review or hearing [Notice PIH 2016-09].
+(For more on this topic, see later under "Denial or Termination".

+of Assistance.")